-CMST& 220 (5) Public Speaking
+CMST& 220 (5) Public Speaking • GER-HM

-• GER-HM (formerly SPCH 110) A beginning course in public speaking emphasizing speech organization, audience analysis, speech delivery, speech writing.
+A beginning course in public speaking emphasizing speech organization, audience analysis, speech delivery, speech writing.
 Frequent presentations before the class in which the student will be given the opportunity to explore his/her own speech capabilities.